Adding constraints to BSDEs with Jumps: an alternative to multidimensional reflections: Connection with multidimensional reflected BSDEs

-In this section, we prove that multidimensional reflected BSDEs introduced by \cite{ht07} and generalized by \cite{hz08} are closely related to constrained BSDEs with jumps.
+In this section, we prove that one-dimensional constrained BSDEs with jumps offer a nice alternative for the representation of solutions to multidimensional reflected BSDEs studied in \cite{ht07} and \cite{hz08}.
+This representation has practical implications, since, for example, it opens the door to the numerical resolution of multi-dimensional reflected BSDEs via the approximation of a single one-dimensional constrained BSDE with additional artificial jumps.
 The arguments presented here are purely probabilistic and therefore apply in the non Markovian framework considered in \cite{ht07}.
-Furthermore, the proofs require precise comparison results based on viability properties that are reported in the Appendix for the convenience of the reader. \\
+Furthermore, the proofs require precise comparison results for reflected BSDEs based on viability properties that are reported in Section \ref{App Viability} for the convenience of the reader.